-We are substantially dependent on the success of our only product candidate, OP-1250, which is currently in the early stages of clinical development.
-If we are unable to complete development of, obtain regulatory approval for and commercialize OP-1250 in one or more indications and in a timely manner, our business, financial condition, results of operations and prospects will be significantly harmed.
+We are substantially dependent on the success of our only product candidate, palazestrant, which is currently in clinical development.
+If we are unable to complete development of, obtain regulatory approval for and commercialize palazestrant in one or more indications and in a timely manner, our business, financial condition, results of operations and prospects will be significantly harmed.

-Our future success is heavily dependent on our ability to timely complete clinical trials, obtain marketing approval for and successfully commercialize OP 1250, our only product candidate.
-We expect that a substantial portion of our efforts and expenses over the next several years will be devoted to the development of OP 1250 in our ongoing clinical trials in multiple indications.
-We are investing significant efforts and financial resources in the research and development of OP 1250.
-OP 1250 will require additional clinical development, evaluation of clinical, nonclinical and manufacturing activities, marketing approval from government regulators, and significant marketing efforts before we can generate any revenues from product sales.
-We are not permitted to market or promote OP 1250 before we receive marketing approval from the FDA and comparable foreign regulatory authorities, and we may never receive such marketing approvals.
-Should our planned clinical development of OP 1250 in our lead indications fail to be completed in a timely manner or at all, we will need to rely on our ongoing and planned clinical development of OP 1250 in additional indications, which will require more time and resources to obtain regulatory approval and proceed with commercialization, and may ultimately be unsuccessful.
+Our future success is heavily dependent on our ability to timely complete clinical trials, obtain marketing approval for and successfully commercialize palazestrant, our only product candidate.
+We expect that a substantial portion of our efforts and expenses over the next several years will be devoted to the development of palazestrant in our ongoing clinical trials in multiple indications.
+We are investing significant efforts and financial resources in the research and development of palazestrant.
+Palazestrant will require additional clinical development, evaluation of clinical, nonclinical and manufacturing activities, marketing approval from government regulators, and significant marketing efforts before we can generate any revenues from product sales.
+We are not permitted to market or promote palazestrant before we receive marketing approval from the FDA and comparable foreign regulatory authorities, and we may never receive such marketing approvals.
+Should our planned clinical development of palazestrant in our lead indications fail to be completed in a timely manner or at all, we will need to rely on our ongoing and planned clinical development of palazestrant in additional indications, which will require more time and resources to obtain regulatory approval and proceed with commercialization and may ultimately be unsuccessful.

-We cannot assure you that our planned clinical development programs for OP 1250 will be completed in a timely manner, or at all, or that we will be able to obtain approval for OP 1250 from the FDA, European Commission (based on the positive opinion of the Committee for Medicinal Products for Human Use of the EMA and commonly referred to as EMA approval), or any comparable foreign regulatory authority.
-If we are unable to complete development of, obtain regulatory approval for and commercialize OP 1250 in one or more indications and in a timely manner, our business, financial condition, results of operations and prospects will be significantly harmed.
+We cannot assure you that our planned clinical development programs for palazestrant will be completed in a timely manner, or at all, or that we will be able to obtain approval for palazestrant from the FDA, European Commission (based on the positive opinion of the EMA's Committee for Medicinal Products for Human Use, commonly referred to as EMA approval), or any comparable foreign regulatory authority.
+If we are unable to complete development of, obtain regulatory approval for and commercialize palazestrant in one or more indications and in a timely manner, our business, financial condition, results of operations and prospects will be significantly harmed.

 Clinical development is a lengthy and expensive process with an uncertain outcome, and results of earlier studies and trials may not be predictive of future trial results.
 Failure can occur at any stage of clinical development.
-We have never completed a clinical trial or submitted a New Drug Application, or NDA, to the FDA or similar drug approval filings to comparable foreign authorities.
-If we are ultimately unable to obtain regulatory approval for OP-1250, we will be unable to generate product revenue and our business, financial condition, results of operations and prospects will be significantly harmed.
+We have never completed a pivotal clinical trial or submitted a New Drug Application, or NDA, to the FDA or similar drug approval filings to comparable foreign authorities.
+If we are ultimately unable to obtain regulatory approval for palazestrant, we will be unable to generate product revenue and our business, financial condition, results of operations and prospects will be significantly harmed.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-The results of nonclinical studies and early clinical trials of OP 1250 and any future product candidates we may develop may not be predictive of the results of subsequent clinical trials.
-We have a limited operating history and to date have not demonstrated our ability to complete large scale clinical trials.
+The results of nonclinical studies and early clinical trials of palazestrant and any future product candidates we may develop may not be predictive of the results of subsequent clinical trials.
+We have a limited operating history and to date have not demonstrated our ability to complete large-scale clinical trials.